sumeer1/stDiff/README.md

  Running Example
  ---------------
-*   In this tutorial we show how to run stDiff  on the DLPFC Data.
-We have prepared the required input dataset which you can find in the Real_Data folder.
+*   In this tutorial we show how to run SpatialDiffusion  on the DLPFC Data.
+We have prepared the required input dataset which you can find in the stData folder.
-*   We created a command-line interface for stDiff that allows it to be run in a high-performance computing environment.
-Because stDiff is built with Pytorch, we recommend running it on GPUs to significantly reduce run-time.
+*   We created a command-line interface for SpatialDiffusion that allows it to be run in a high-performance computing environment.
+Because SpatialDiffusion is built with Pytorch, we recommend running it on GPUs to significantly reduce run-time.
 It has been tested on Linux and OS X platforms.
 *   The experiments were performed on a Linux server using an Intel (R) Xeon (R) CPU Gold 6230R @ 2.10GHz processor with 256 GB RAM and an Quadro RTX 8000 GPU.
- * For model training and evaluation, a [vignette](https://github.com/sumeer1/scAEGAN/blob/main/Example/scAEGAN_Analysis.ipynb) presents an example how to run the scAEGAN and carry out the benchmarking using the Evaluation folder scripts.
+ * For model training and evaluation, a [vignette](https://github.com/sumeer1/stDiff/blob/main/notebooks/stDiff_dlpfc_analysis.ipynb) presents an example how to run the SpatialDiffusion and carry out the benchmarking.